mikeroyal/Self-Hosting-Guide/README.md

 [Containerd](https://containerd.io/) is a daemon that manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
 It is available for Linux and Windows.

+[ContainersSSH](https://containerssh.io/) is an SSH Server that Launches Containers in Kubernetes and Docker on demand.

 [Podman](https://podman.io/) is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
 Podman provides a command line interface (CLI) familiar to anyone who has used the Docker Container Engine.

 [Lima](https://github.com/lima-vm/lima) is a tool that launches Linux virtual machines with automatic file sharing and port forwarding (similar to WSL2), and [containerd](https://containerd.io/).
 It's a great free and open-source alternative for [Docker Desktop](https://www.docker.com/products/docker-desktop).